thepowersgang/mrustc/Notes/MacroHygine.md

 - Items? (when would that be checked?
 They're "globally" addressable)

-Problem: Destructuring patterns end up with an incorrect hygine using this system.
+Problem: Destructuring patterns end up with an incorrect hygiene using this system.

-Idea 2: Hygine is directly related to the parser state
+Idea 2: Hygiene is directly related to the parser state
 --------------------------

-- Each lexer has a hygine tag
+- Each lexer has a hygiene tag
-- Token trees carry with them the hygine tag for the contained tokens
+- Token trees carry with them the hygiene tag for the contained tokens
-- :ident captures Ident as TOK_INTERPOLATED_IDENT
+- :ident captures a TT with associated hygiene context

 <!-- vim: ft=markdown